BFerkol/Clemson-Coursework/Algorithms/Lab1/README.md

-Basic linked list program that adds, removes, finds and prints values of a linked list
+Basic program that adds, removes, finds and prints values of a linked list